Azure/bicep-registry-modules/avm/res/automation/automation-account/powershell72-modules/README.md

 ### Parameter: `tags`

-Tags of the Automation Account resource.
+Tags of the Powershell 72 module resource.

 - Required: No
 - Type: object